GabrielHub/UniversitySimulator/README.md

 	* Faculty Pay Slider - Change how much faculty affects wealth per turn.
 A higher amount decreases wealth, but increases renown and happiness.
 	* Ranking - A new modifier out of 100 that updates every 5 turns.
 Based on renown, graduation rate.
 Also modified by Special Students and capped by avg rating of buildings.
 	* Student To Faculty Ratio Slider - The number of students each faculty will take care of.
 Higher ratio increases graduation rate but decreases happiness.
-	* Special Students - A chance of a special student occurs every 4 turns, depending on renown and happiness.
+	* Special Students - A chance of a special student occurs every x turns, depending on renown and happiness.
 Spend a certain amount of wealth to give scholarships to special students.

 **Details:**